edibegovic/SecurityPrivacy/report/report_private.md

 ### Methodology

-We start out by removing any direct identifiers; this just includes the names and marital status, which also carry no utility for the analysis.
+We start out by removing any direct identifiers; this just includes the names, which also carry no utility for the analysis.
 To measure risk, we mainly use k-anonymity as a baseline.
 We also incorporate weights for the quasi-identifiers from the public register and evaluate the global identification risk.

 ##### Recoding